 There are several common disputes in Indonesian transfer pricing.
-The first one is about bright-line testing on marketing expenses.
-Tax Court Decision No. 009083.15/2019/PP/M.IB Year 2021 decided in favour of the taxpayer.
-DGT challenged the transfer pricing of the taxpayer by arguing that the taxpayer had performed marketing activities that had enhanced the value of the trademark that is owned by its affiliate, and therefore the taxpayer should have been compensated by the trademark owner.
+The first one is dispute of the bright-line test on marketing expenses.
+Tax Court Decision No. 009083.15/2019/PP/M. IB Year 2021 decided in favour of the taxpayer.
+DGT challenged the transfer pricing of the taxpayer by arguing that the taxpayer had performed marketing activities that enhanced the value of the trademark that is owned by its affiliate, and therefore the taxpayer should have been compensated by the trademark owner.
 The transfer pricing adjustment proposed by DGT is by not allowing deduction on the marketing expenses incurred by the taxpayer.
-The Tax Court decided that based on the applicable laws, DGT does not have
+The Tax Court decided that based on the applicable laws, DGT does not have the authority